 FHA 203k Loan

-Federal Housing Association (FHA) is a US government insured mortgage that is designed to help people who may not qualify for conventional home loans.
-203k loan is guaranteed by FHA.
-This enables qualified lenders to offer it since the risk involved is covered.
+Federal Housing Association (FHA) is a US government-insured mortgage that is designed to help people who may not qualify for conventional home loans.
+Furthermore, the 203k loan holds an FHA guarantee.

 The purpose of the 203k loan is to provide a single mortgage loan that caters for acquisition, repairs, and improvements.
 The total amount of the loan is calculated as per the projected value of the house after repairs.